ha7ilm/csdr/README.md

 	fft_exchange_sides_ff <fft_size>

 It exchanges the first and second part of the FFT vector, to prepare it for the waterfall/spectrum display.
 It should operate on the data output from `logpower_cf`.

+	setbuf <buffer_size>

+If the environment variable `CSDR_DYNAMIC_BUFSIZE_ON` is set to 1, then you can use this command to set the input buffer size for the next `csdr` process in the chain.

 #### Control via pipes